Prompt templates#

 print("-" * 10)

-I'm feeling "degree" of silliness today.
-Here's a pun for you: Why did the college student bring a ladder to class?
-Because they wanted to reach their full potential!
+Why did the college student bring a ladder to class?
+Because they wanted to take their education to a higher level! *giggles*

 ----------